 Applicants are eligible for funding whether or not they are established members of the RO at which they are applying.
 Applicants who are not established members must be accommodated by the RO and provided with appropriate facilities to carry out the fellowship.
-Further details about eligibility of applicants can be found in the Research Funding Guide (https://esrc.ukri.org/funding/guidance-for-applicants/research-funding-guide/).
+Further details about eligibility of applicants can be found in the Research Funding Guide (ESRC research funding guide - UKRI).
 The call is not open to applicants who are established, permanent members of staff in an academic position with a research component.